open-ephys/commutator-docs/source/sma-commutator/user-guide/digital-control/gui-miniscope-automate.rst

 ******************************************************************
-How to Automate Commutation with GUI and Ephys Headstage
+How to Automate Commutation with GUI and Miniscopev4
 ******************************************************************

-This guide instructs how to use the EEG GUI software to automate commutation of the tether between an ephys head stage mounted on a freely moving animal and a stationary DAQ.
+This guide instructs how to use the EEG GUI software to automate commutation of the tether between a miniscopev4 mounted on a freely moving animal and a stationary DAQ.

 ..
 TODO:: Finishing modifying this for automating the ephys headstage commutation with eeg gui